tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 So `"0"`-`"9"`, `"("`, `")"`, and `" "` are the full set of terminals.

-Now here’s a sneak peak at a simple parser for such phone numbers.
-It succeeds for any input string which satisfies the above grammar, returning a 10-digit string for the full number without spaces and assumes “03” for the area code for numbers with none specified (i.e. it assumes they are local to Victoria).
+Now here’s a sneak peek at a simple parser for such phone numbers.
+It succeeds for any input string that satisfies the above grammar, returning a 10-digit string for the full number without spaces and assumes “03” for the area code for numbers with none specified (i.e. it assumes they are local to Victoria).
 Our [`Parser` type](/parsercombinators/#parser-type) provides a function `parse` which we call like so:

 ```haskell
 GHCi> parse phoneNumber "(02)9583 1762"